 UPDATE: Part 2 on Fixing Database Corruption

-On Saturday April 14th I’ll be speaking at SQL Saturday Raleigh.
+On Saturday June 9th I’ll be speaking at SQL Saturday Houston.
 I am excited to be presenting a lively and practical session about Environmental SQL Server Troubleshooting.

 When called in to diagnose a performance issue what are the 1st things you review?
 Many DBAs and developers make the mistake of diving straight into the code looking for an answer.
 However, often times the solution is not in the code but rather in the overall environment.